IGETC INFORMATION 2015-2016

 What is IGETC?

-The Intersegmental General Education Transfer Curriculum (IGETC) is a series of courses that prospective transfer students attending California community colleges may complete to satisfy the lower-division breadth/General education requirements at both the University of California and the California State University.
+The Intersegmental General Education Transfer Curriculum (IGETC) is a series of courses that prospective transfer students attending California community colleges (CCC) may complete to satisfy the lower-division breadth/general education requirements at both the University of California (UC) and the California State University (CSU).
+Many independent/private and out-of- state colleges and universities will also accept the IGETC.

 Students who enroll at a UC or CSU campus, then leave and attend a community college, and subsequently return to a different UC or CSU campus may use the IGETC.

-Students who are NOT be eligible to use the IGETC
+Students Who Are NOT Eligible to Use the IGETC

 Students who initially enroll at a UC campus, then leave and attend a community college, and subsequently return to the same campus are considered "readmits" by the UC.
 Such students cannot use the IGETC.
 CSU does not have a system-wide policy that addresses this issue.
 Questions regarding the use of IGETC for a student who has recently been enrolled at a CSU should be directed to the specific campus the student wishes to attend.